The New Era - (American Thought and Culture) by Paul V Murphy (Paperback)

 The New Era examines American thought and culture in the 1920s through the eyes of a generation of American intellectuals who became tribunes of openness, experimentation, and tolerance.
 The book tracks the emergence of a new set of arguments and debates-over women's roles, s...Book Synopsis

-The New Era examines American thought and culture in the 1920s through the eyes of a generation of American intellectuals who became tribunes of openness, experimentation, and tolerance.
-The book tracks the emergence of a new set of arguments and debates--over women's roles, sex, mass culture, the national character, ethnic identity, race, democracy, religion, and values--that would define American public life for the next fifty years.Review Quotes
+The New Era provides a history of American thought and culture in the 1920s through the eyes of American intellectuals determined to move beyond an older role as gatekeepers of cultural respectability and become tribunes of openness, experimentation, and tolerance instead.
+Recognizing the gap between themselves and the mainstream public, younger critics alternated between expressions of disgust at American conformity and optimistic pronouncements of cultural reconstruction.
+The book tracks the emergence of a new generation of intellectuals who made culture the essential terrain of social and political action and who framed a new set of arguments and debates--over women's roles, sex, mass culture, the national character, ethnic identity, race, democracy, religion, and values--that would define American public life for fifty years.Review Quotes

 Murphy has laced a fresh, wide-ranging synthesis with probing portraits of individuals in a way that will prove useful to students and scholars alike.